Further Details on Quotes

 Text Bleeds.
 For covers, bleeds are allowed at no extra cost.
 For text, it may cost more to have text bleeds, depending on the details of press and sheet size for your particular book.
 If you don't tell us in your specifications, we'll guess whether you want bleeds, and then say in the quote specifications whether the price includes text bleeds.

 Bind.
 We offer several kinds of soft cover and hard cover binding.
 Perfect binding is the square-backed binding you'll find on most soft cover books in the bookstore; the pages and cover are assembled with a hot-melt adhesive.
 Smythe-sewn case binding is a high quality hard cover binding, in which the pages are first sewn in signatures - through the spine, and then attached with adhesives and reinforcing material to the hard cover.
-Smythe-sewn soft cover uses the same sewing in signatures, with the cover attached to the sewn book block using hot-melt adhesive.
-This is a very secure binding, and we recommend it with coated text paper.
+We also offer double-fan adhesive case binding for very small quantity orders; this is a very secure binding, and it meets library standards.
+For books printed on coated text, we may offer sewn binding with a soft cover as well.
+In some cases this binding offers greater strength.
 Another choice in soft cover books is PUR Perfect Binding.
 PUR is an extremely strong adhesive that's suitable even for coated paper.
 With PUR perfect binding, you get a nicer square corner than with a sewn binding.

 Endsheets.
 All quality hard cover books have endsheets, one in the front and one in the back of the book.
 An endsheet is a double-wide sheet of heavy stock folded in half.
 It's attached to the book block (sewn/glued set of all pages) at the fold, and it's glued to the inside of the cover.
 The loose half of the endsheet lies parallel to the pages.
 The endsheet is what attaches the cover to the book block.

 The endsheets are not included in the page count.